Life Insurance For People With Rheumatoid Arthritis [Approved! And, Here’s How]

 But…(you knew there would be a “but” here)

-The availability and the amount you will spend on life insurance depends on the severity of your rheumatoid arthritis.
+The availability and the amount you will spend on life insurance depend on the severity of your rheumatoid arthritis. to show life insurance is available for someone with rheumatoid arthritis.

 What does this mean?
 It has to do with underwriting.

-Underwriting departments look at several factors when analyzing a life insurance application from someone with rheumatoid arthritis.
-We discuss these factors next.
+Life insurance underwriters look at several factors when analyzing a life insurance application from someone with rheumatoid arthritis.
+Since underwriting is the foundation of life insurance approval, we discuss these factors next.

 7 Underwriting Factors For People With Rheumatoid Arthritis